 The principle of operation of the Anti-UAV Defense System is as follows.
 The scanning radar determines the location of the drone, after which it is monitored using an infrared camera.
 After that, the quad-band jammer (active jamming station) sends a powerful focused signal to the detected object, which simply breaks the connection between the operator and the unmanned aircraft.
 It is reported that the British system has already passed a series of tests, which were funded by the UK government.
 The system has already entered the production phase.

 Against this background, American developers have gone even further.
-English development is stationary, and in the United States created a device that is no larger than an ordinary rifle.
-Experts of the Battel Memorial Institute, which specializes in the study and implementation of new technologies in various industries, have created a rifle called DroneDefender, which uses radio waves to immobilize and take control of UAVs.
-Experts suggest using such an electronic warfare rifle to protect embassies abroad, historical monuments, prisons and educational institutions.
+The British development is stationary, and in the United States they have created a device that is no larger than an ordinary rifle in size.
+Specialists at the Battelle Memorial Institute, which specializes in the study and implementation of new technologies in a variety of industries, have created a rifle called the DroneDefender, which uses radio waves to immobilize and take control of drones.
+Experts suggest using such an electronic warfare rifle to guard embassies abroad, historical monuments, prisons and educational institutions.

 DroneDefender was the world's first rifle, which is designed to neutralize unmanned aerial vehicles.
 The novelty, like the British system Auds, is a means of electronic warfare (EW).
 This rifle is able to generate a signal at frequencies of satellite navigation systems, as well as at frequencies of the unlicensed IMS range (scientific, industrial and medical range).
 Thanks to this rifle, you can "hit" unmanned aerial vehicles at a distance of 400 meters.
 After exposure to drones using radio interference, they usually use their own security protocol.
 Most often, this suggests three possible scenarios for the development of events: the UAV hangs over the current position (before the subsequent fall after the batteries are discharged), land on the ground or return the vehicle to the starting point.
 In this case, in any case, the performance of the drone of his mission will be interrupted.
 It is noted that the DroneDefender rifle has the preparation time for making a shot of just 0,1 seconds, and the charge of the existing batteries is enough for 5 hours of its use.
 At the same time this development in the field of EW weighs about 4,5 kilograms.